Mobility Assistance Dogs

 A service dog is a trained canine that performs various tasks for their human partners who have a disability.
 They help you with functions otherwise impossible to complete on your own and can increase your independence while decreasing your dependence on other people.

-For example, dogs trained to assist with mobility can open automatic doors, retrieve out-of-reach objects and bring up dropped articles to your hands.
+For example, dogs trained to assist with mobility issues can open automatic doors, retrieve out-of-reach objects and bring up dropped articles to your hands.
 Canine Partners for Life mobility assistance dogs are trained to serve as a brace for their partner by wearing a harness for those who suffer from strength and balance issues.

 Instead of struggling on your own to finish daily movements, your mobility service dog can act as your support system with everything you do.
 They can even assist you on all forms of public transportation like airplanes and buses.
 Assistance dogs are great companions for those with disabilities because they offer more than just companionship; they’re relied upon for many day to day activities.